 The first step in treatment is identifying which foods are engaging your immune system.
 Dr. Herrscher accomplishes this with a detailed discussion of your symptoms, a thorough review of your medical history, as well as allergy testing.

 Allergy testing accurately identifies the foods you should avoid and is accomplished in the convenience of the AIR Care offices.
-It also helps Dr. Herrscher determine whether you have a food intolerance or an actual allergy.
+It also helps Dr. Herrscher and Dr. Saifi determine whether you have a food intolerance or an actual allergy.
 From there, he creates a treatment plan that may include avoiding certain foods, taking oral medications, or undergoing immunotherapy that’s designed to bring long-term relief from your allergies.